-- matters concerning the continuity and smooth progress of operations within the Faculty; - the O&O budget; - decisions of the Dean concerning rules for selection, the selection procedure and selection criteria concerning admission to the programme; - proposed decisions to appoint or dismiss the Dean.
+- matters concerning the continuity and smooth progress of operations within the Faculty; - the O&O budget; - proposed decisions to appoint or dismiss the Dean.

 For more information on the various advisory and prior consent powers, please see the Faculty Regulations of the Erasmus MC.